Your Cart

 So, is BV sexually transmitted?

-While the precise cause of bacterial vaginosis remains unclear (frustrating, we know, given how many people get BV every year), a new CDC report has recognized that bacterial vaginosis can be sexually transmitted.
-Anecdotally, many members of our TikTok community can attest to this.
+While the precise cause of bacterial vaginosis remains unclear (frustrating, we know), a new CDC report has recognized that bacterial vaginosis can be sexually transmitted

 This isn't relevant to heterosexual couples exclusively, though.
 Research shows that microbes can also be shared between vulvas during same-sex intercourse.
 Concurrency (having multiple sexual partners) and having a new sex partner were also found to be increased risk factors for the sexual transmission of bacterial vaginosis.

-This is one potential explanation for why it can be so hard to treat recurrent bacterial vaginosis, as you and your partner(s) could be swapping the same microbes back and forth.
-Another study on the male genitourinary microbiome found that men can carry BV-associated bacteria for at least two months after having vaginal sex.
+This is one potential explanation for why it can be so hard to treat recurrent bacterial vaginosis: you and your partner(s) may be swapping the same microbes back and forth.

 BV symptoms in men

 By definition, only people with vaginas can develop bacterial vaginosis because it’s an imbalance in the vaginal microbiome.
-While men (or people with a penis) can’t carry BV-associated bacteria in their sperm and penis, they can’t develop BV infections, so they won’t show any symptoms.
+While men (or people with a penis) can carry bacteria responsible for BV in their sperm and penis, they can’t develop BV infections, so they won’t show any symptoms.

 Should male partners seek BV treatment?